Actively Recruiting

 - Reaction to placebo during study entry food challenge

-- Underlying medical conditions increasing anaphylaxis risk such as cardiac disease
+- Medical conditions increasing anaphylaxis risk

 - Use of beta-blockers, ACE inhibitors, or calcium channel blockers

-- Major illness affecting ability to participate
+- Major illness affecting study participation

 - History or suspicion of eosinophilic oesophagitis